etam4260/rhud/README.md

 downloads](https://cranlogs.r-pkg.org/badges/hudr?color=C9A115)](https://github.com/r-hub/cranlogs.app)
 <!-- badges: end -->

+-   This interface uses the HUD User Data API but is not endorsed or certified by HUD User.

 The goal of this project is to provide an easy to use interface to access various open source APIs using the RESTFUL interface provided by HUD.